 Maintenance still terminates when either party dies and when the recipient remarries or begins to live on a conjugal basis with another person; however, now that is clearly automatic and the law specifies a reimbursement for over payment retroactive to the remarriage or beginning date of a conjugal relationship.

 This is just an overview of the most important points needed for a basic understanding of the maintenance laws.
 There are many more details that would need to be considered that Marsha Cellucci would discuss with her client in an office conference in order to be able to give a pretty good estimate of his or her entitlement or obligation regarding maintenance.

-The new law, effective January 1, 2016, contains many changes relating to children issues.
+The new law, effective January 1, 2016, contains many changes relating to children.

 However, the most important core values of our system relating to children have not changed; i.e. We still always consider what is in the best interests of the child or children first.
 The words have changed significantly and have been expanded to clarify both new and old concepts.
 We may no longer refer to sole custody, joint custody or visitation for example.
-Instead we now have residential parent, allocation of parental responsibilities and allocation of parenting time.
+Instead we now have the parent whose residence is tied to the children's school district, allocation of parental responsibilities and allocation of parenting time.
 In ways it seems a huge change and in other ways not so much because the structure remains essentially the same.

 Divorcing parents must reach agreement or have the court determine where the children will reside, which parent will have responsibility for making major decisions about doctors, treatment options, education and school choices from preschool through college, extracurricular, other organized activities and religion.
-And they must determine a schedule for parenting time that the children will spend with each parent.
+And they must determine a schedule for parenting time which is the time that the children will spend with each parent.

 country.
 Statistically, Illinois courts

 had the highest child support awards in the country.